expRad/spiralvarnet/README.md

 Real-time cardiac MRI using an undersampled spiral k-space trajectory and a reconstruction based on a Variational Network by
-Jonas Kleineisel, Julius F. Heidenreich, Philipp Eirich, Nils Petri, Herbert Köstler, Bernhard Petritsch, Thorsten A. Bley, Tobias Wech in Magnetic Resonance in Medicine, Vol XXX, p.
-XXX, 202X
+Jonas Kleineisel, Julius F. Heidenreich, Philipp Eirich, Nils Petri, Herbert Köstler, Bernhard Petritsch, Thorsten A. Bley, Tobias Wech in Magnetic Resonance in Medicine 2022

 which introduces a new reconstruction method of undersampled spiral MR data by means of a Variational Network (VN).